mateusmedeir/php8-course/README.md

-[comments](/fundamentals/comments.php)               | how to make comments in code [variables](/fundamentals/variables.php)             | how to create and use variables [constants](/fundamentals/constants.php)             | how to create and use constants [data_types](/fundamentals/data-types.php)           | knowing the data types in php, for example: integer, boolean, array, mixed and etc
+[comments](/fundamentals/comments.php)               | how to make comments in code [variables](/fundamentals/variables.php)             | how to create and use variables [constants](/fundamentals/constants.php)             | how to create and use constants [data_types](/fundamentals/data-types.php)           | knowing the data types in php, for example: integer, boolean, array, mixed and others
 [type_convertion](/fundamentals/type-convertion.php) | how to convert the type of a variable [references](/fundamentals/references.php)           | knowing the three types of reference usage: assignment by reference, parameter passing by reference and return by reference
 [scope](/fundamentals/scope.php)                     | knowing the types of scope: global and local